Please reference these resources for the Interview Process:

 The committee chairperson or designee contacts the applicants to invite the candidate for an interview and advises them of the time, date, and place for the interview, the expected length of the interview, parking availability and parking fees, and interview procedures.
 You may also want to ask the applicants to bring any additional information they would like to share, such as performance evaluations, reference letters or work samples.
 Please contact your Employment Services Consultant/Recruiter for more information.

 The following guidelines are provided as an aid in complying with University policy and procedures and with federal and state laws.
-Before the interview, take a few minutes to study the job application and supplemental materials.
-Never write on the original application or resume; your comments, "squiggles," highlighting, etc., could be used in legal proceedings if a subpoena is issued for the application materials.
-The application can be your interview map--keep it visible during the interview to keep you on track.
+Before the interview, take a few minutes to review the job application materials.

 The interview setting should be quiet, comfortable, and free of distraction from telephones and any other kind of interruption.
 If you must use an office, arrange that all phone calls be forwarded to another line.
 Keep on schedule, as candidates become apprehensive when asked to wait.

 Ask each candidate to arrive 10 to 15 minutes before the interview.
 Give him/her a copy of the position description and any other materials you feel are important before the interview, such as an organizational chart, agenda for the interview, and a list of the selection committee members with their titles.
 Allow at least 15 minutes between interviews to permit candidates to come and go without overlap, and to allow the committee members to evaluate a candidate's responses to questions while the answers are still fresh in their minds.